-The Company has prepared plans for the migration of approximately 10% of its portfolio to its sister company incorporated in Ireland, Aetna Health Insurance Company of Europe DAC.
-This migration will commence before the end of the transition period on 31st December 2020 and will ensure that Aetna's EEA customers are underwritten by a company authorised in the European Union post Brexit.
+With effect from the 1st October 2020, the Company commenced the migration of approximately 10% of its portfolio to its sister company incorporated in Ireland, Aetna Health Insurance Company of Europe DAC.
+This migration will ensure that Aetna's EEA customers are underwritten by a company authorised in the European Union post Brexit.
 The Group has already invested capital in the Irish company to support the migration of risk from the Company.
 The remaining portfolio in the Company will not be directly impacted by Brexit.